 DEGIRO vs Trading 212: demo account

-Trading 212 has a demo account available, meaning you can practise trading without using real money.
-Once you’ve got the hang of it, you can try it out for real!
-It lets you have a go without even giving up an email address.
-Of course, if you want to keep an eye on your imaginary stocks for days, weeks or months, you’ll have to sign up.
+Trading 212 has a demo account, meaning that you can practise trading without using real money.
+Once you’ve got the hang of it, you can then try it out for real.
+This is something that DEGIRO does not offer.

 DEGIRO vs Trading 212: Reddit users’ verdict